 If you’re stuck believing the lie that you’ll always be bad with money: start consuming more good personal financial information.
 Here at YNAB, we offer this in all shapes and sizes: from a weekly roundup newsletter, our friendly YouTube channel, quick tips on Instagram, tips on how to stick to your budget or pay off student loans on TikTok, or get plugged into our fan-led communities.
 Everyone is down-to-earth friendly and there are no stupid questions around here!

 You probably wouldn’t run a marathon before you ran a 5K, and don’t pressure yourself into thinking you have to be good at money right away.
 Take it one day at a time!
-The More Money Challenge is a good way to jumpstart your blossoming financial confidence, find extra money, and start paying off debts.
+The More Money Challenge is a good way to jumpstart your blossoming financial confidence, find extra money, and start paying off debt.

 Myth #2: I’ll Always Be in Debt, It’s Just a Reality